apurv101/aimyable_docs/docs/overview.md

 ## 5. Mini-RPA
 The **Mini-RPA** is deployed on a desktop and interacts with the system through Celery queues.

-- **Celery Queue**: Tasks are broken into instructions and queued for processing.
+- **Queue**: Tasks are broken into instructions and queued for processing.
 - **Screenshot Handling**: Mini-RPA captures screenshots, sends them to the server for action prediction, and then executes the predicted actions.
 - **Feedback Loop**: After executing actions, the system takes new screenshots to ensure it reaches the correct state.